MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-details-page.md

 :::image type="content" source="media/service-dataset-details-page/dataset-details-page-table-preview-page-1.png" alt-text="Screenshot showing table preview page.":::

 Table preview may not show all of the data you've selected.
-To see more, you can [export](#exporting-data) or build a [paginated report](../paginated-reports/paginated-formatted-table.md) (see below).
+To see more, you can [export](#export-data) or build a [paginated report](#build-a-paginated-report).

 You can resize column widths using a drag handle next to the column headers.
 Resizing columns can make the table preview more readable, especially for long column input values.

-**Show query**
+#### Show query

 Show query enables you to copy the DAX query used to create the table preview to the clipboard.
 This makes it possible to reuse the query for future actions.

 :::image type="content" source="./media/service-dataset-details-page/dataset-details-page-show-query-1.png" alt-text="Screenshot showing table preview with the query displayed.":::

-**Back**
+#### Back

 At any time you can return to the dataset details page by selecting the **Back** button on the action bar.
 Selecting the Back button clears all your selections and brings you back to dataset details page.

 >[!NOTE]
 > Table preview is intended to quickly explore the underlying data of tables within your dataset.
 You cannot view measures or select more than one table or columns across tables.
-You can select **Create paginated report** (see below) for that.
+You can select [**Create paginated report**](#build-a-paginated-report) for that.
 >

-### Exporting data
+### Export data

-Selecting the **Export** button on the Table preview page allows you to export the data to one of the supported file formats.
+Select the **Export** button on the Table preview page to export the data to one of the supported file formats.

 :::image type="content" source="./media/service-dataset-details-page/dataset-details-page-export-1.png" alt-text="Screenshot showing table preview export option.":::

-### Building a paginated report
+### Build a paginated report

-Selecting the **Create paginated report** button opens the [editor](../paginated-reports/paginated-formatted-table.md).
+Select the **Create paginated report** button to open the [editor](../paginated-reports/paginated-formatted-table.md).

 >[!NOTE]
 > Data will change from underlying data to summarized data.
 You can switch to underlying data using **More options**.

-In the editor you can select multiple tables, measure, fields across tables, apply table styles, change aggregates, etc.
+In the editor you can select multiple tables, measure, fields across tables, apply table styles, change aggregates, and so on.

 :::image type="content" source="./media/service-dataset-details-page/dataset-details-page-table-formatted-table-editor-2.png" alt-text="Screenshot showing formatted table editor.":::

-You can then either export the report to any of the supported file formats (the file will be saved to your default downloads folder), or you can save it as a [paginated report](../paginated-reports/paginated-reports-report-builder-power-bi.md) to a workspace of your choice.
+You can then export the report to any of the supported file formats, and the file will be saved to your default downloads folder.
+Or you can save it as a [paginated report](../paginated-reports/paginated-reports-report-builder-power-bi.md) to a workspace of your choice.
 Paginated reports fully preserve your report formatting.

-### Switch from Summarized to underlying data in the editor
+### Switch from summarized to underlying data in the editor

-You can switch to underlying data using More options
+Select **More options (...)** to switch from **Summarized data** to **Underlying data**.

 :::image type="content" source="./media/service-dataset-details-page/dataset-details-page-data-switch.png" alt-text="Screenshot showing more options."

 ## Next steps

 * [Use datasets across workspaces](service-datasets-across-workspaces.md)
 * [Create reports based on datasets from different workspaces](service-datasets-discover-across-workspaces.md)
 * [Endorse your dataset](../collaborate-share/service-endorse-content.md)